 Since this game can last for as long as you want, it’s great option for days when you just want to spend some quality time with your friends and/or family.

 Tired of sitting down?
 Want to get up and moving around?
 These games might get your heart rate pumping:

 See how flexible your friends are with this challenging game.
 The best part about this game is that it’s just as entertaining to watch your friends struggle to stretch in weird directions as it is to play the game yourself.

-A major perk of this game is that it works with an unlimited number of people, so you can get everyone involved in the fun.
+A major perk of this game is that it works with an unlimited about of people so you can get everyone involved in the fun.

-Like Rollick, Reverse Charades is — you guessed it — another version of Charades.
-In this game teams must act out fun words and phrases for a single person on their team, who is given sixty seconds to figure it out.
+Like Rollick, Reverse Charades is – you guessed it – another version of Charades.
+In this game teams must act out fun words and phrases for a single person on their team who is given 60 seconds to figure it out.